 Dramatic Iceland Time-lapse

-I love this awesome time-lapse from Anna Possberg showing wintry Iceland at its best.
+This is an awesome time-lapse from Anna Possberg showing wintry Iceland at its best (from what I can tell most who do venture up here, including people on any one of dozens of Iceland photography tours, do so in summer months, but give me snow & ice any day).
 Harpa makes an appearance & there’s lot of footage here from Jökulsárlón.
 Finally, check out those dancing Northern Lights.
 Great stuff.

 dMb Travel: Filed from the southern village of Vík í Mýrdal the night before I departed the country, this is a brief recap of my time in Iceland.